facebookresearch/vissl/docs/source/visualization.rst

 Using Tensorboard in VISSL
 ==================================

 VISSL provides integration of `Tensorboard <https://www.tensorflow.org/tensorboard>`_ to facilitate self-supervised training and experimentation.
-VISSL logs many useful scalars and non-scalars to Tensorboard that provide useful insights into an ongoing training.:
+VISSL logs many useful metrics to Tensorboard that provide useful insights into an ongoing training:

 - **Scalars**:
     - Training Loss
     - Learning Rate
     - Average Training iteration time